nf-core/tools/.github/CONTRIBUTING.md

 ### pre-commit hooks

-This repository comes with [pre-commit](https://pre-commit.com/) hooks for black and Ruff. pre-commit automatically runs checks before a commit is committed into the git history.
+This repository comes with [pre-commit](https://pre-commit.com/) hooks for black, ruff and Prettier. pre-commit automatically runs checks before a commit is committed into the git history.
 If all checks pass, the commit is made, if files are changed by the pre-commit hooks, the user is informed and has to stage the changes and attempt the commit again.

 You can use the pre-commit hooks if you like, but you don't have to.
 The CI on Github will run the same checks as the tools installed with pre-commit.
 If the pre-commit checks pass, then the same checks in the CI will pass, too.